 Very often these are acronyms using initial letters such as LOL, ROTFL and BRB.

-Other forms also use a capital letter from the start of each word but are pronounced as words.
+Some forms use a capital letter from the start of each word but are pronounced as words.
 A good example is the North Atlantic Treaty Organisation, which forms the word, NATO.